nvidia-riva/sample-apps/virtual-assistant-dialogflow/README.md

 1. Start the Riva Speech Server, if not already done.
 Follow the steps in the [Riva Quick Start Guide](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/quick-start-guide.html).

-2. Navigate to the Riva and Dialogflow Virtual Assistant directory in the Riva sample apps github repository that you cloned in the Requirements section, step 1:
+2. Navigate to the Riva and Dialogflow Virtual Assistant directory in the Riva sample-apps github repository that you cloned in the [Setup section](README.md#setup)'s, step 1.
 ```
 	cd sample-apps/virtual-assistant-dialogflow
 ```

-3. Modify the API endpoint setting in the code base for inter-service communication:
-Update the `config.py` script for inter-service communication.
+3. Modify the API endpoint setting in the code base for inter-service communication - Update the `config.py` script for inter-service communication.
 ```
 	riva_config = {
 	    ...